David-VTUK/lab-docs/docs/prometheus/part-four.md

     name: additional-scrape-configs
 ```

-Which results in the following:
+We can visualise this configuration with the following:

 ![img.png](../Images/scrape-config.png)

 ## Validate Scrape Config

-From the Prometheus UI, we can validate the scrape configuration:
+From the Prometheus UI, we can validate the scrape configuration is configured and working as expected:

 ![img.png](../Images/scrape.png)